prebid/prebid.github.io/dev-docs/bidders/ix.md

 ## Bid request parameters

-For a list of the OpenRTB fields that Index supports on bid requests, see [List of supported OpenRTB bid request fields for sellers](https://kb.indexexchange.com/publishers/openrtb_integration/list_of_supported_openrtb_bid_request_fields_for_sellers.htm#List_of_supported_OpenRTB_bid_request_fields_for_sellers).
+For a list of the OpenRTB fields that Index supports in bid requests, see [List of supported OpenRTB bid request fields for sellers](https://kb.indexexchange.com/publishers/openrtb_integration/list_of_supported_openrtb_bid_request_fields_for_sellers.htm#List_of_supported_OpenRTB_bid_request_fields_for_sellers).
 The following are the required fields for the various supported media types.

 ### Banner